nlesc-nano/auto-FOX/docs/4_monte_carlo_args.rst

     :attr:`param.kwargs`                        A dictionary with keyword arguments for :attr:`param.func`.
     :attr:`param.block.param`                   The name of the forcefield parameter.
     :attr:`param.block.unit`                    The unit in which the forcefield parameters are expressed.
+    :attr:`param.block.constraints`             A string or list of strings with parameter constraints.
     :attr:`param.block.guess`                   Estimate all non-specified forcefield parameters.
     :attr:`param.block.frozen`                  A sub-block with to-be frozen parameters.
     =========================================== =========================================================================================================